menu

 Dayton has a lot of people who ride the bus to and from work.
 In fact, for its size, Dayton has quite a high level of public transit users.
 Dayton’s need for inexpensive transportation options for its citizens is quite high.

-The percentage of adults in Dayton who are college-educated is close to the national average for all communities of 21.84%: 18.74% of the adults in Dayton have a bachelor's degree or advanced degree.
+The education level of Dayton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.74% of adults 25 and older in Dayton have a college degree.

 The per capita income in Dayton in 2018 was $22,566, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $90,264 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.